ibm-cloud-docs/containers/cs_pod_priority.md

 # Setting pod priority
 {: #pod_priority}

 With Kubernetes pod priority and preemption, you can configure priority classes to indicate the relative priority of a pod.
 The Kubernetes scheduler takes into consideration the priority of a pod and can even preempt (remove) pods with lower priority to make room on a worker node for higher priority pods.
-Your {{site.data.keyword.containerlong}} clusters that run Kubernetes version 1.11.2 or later support the `Priority` admission controller that enforces these classes.
 {: shortdesc}

 **Why do I set pod priority?**</br>